dschmenk/PLASMA/README.md

 hgrscan.[yscan, xscan] = fillval
 ```

 Values can be treated as pointers by preceding them with a `^` for byte pointers, `*` for word pointers.
-Addresses of variables and functions can be taken with a preceding ‘@’, address-of operator.
+Addresses of variables and functions can be taken with a proceeding `@`, address-of operator.
 Parenthesis can surround an expression to be used as a pointer, but not address-of.

 ```